Home » About Us

 Our mission is rooted in recognizing the complex and intersectional nature of climate change and the necessary need to champion efforts that not only confront environmental challenges but also root causes of injustice.
 Impactful climate endeavors must be intertwined with the values of justice, equity, diversity, and inclusion in order to forge a lasting positive impact on the planet and humanity.

+We center our philanthropic program, the Climate Breakthrough Award, on redefining the power dynamic between funders and grantees and fostering more equitable relationships.
+We build trust and provide those we support with the agency to achieve a breakthrough mindset and bring their own expertise to the collective effort of creating a sustainable future.
+We provide large, flexible, multiyear grants.
+We are not directive about strategy.
+We have minimal reporting requirements.
+We provide tailored capacity-building support.
 Our selection process ensures that we support grantees of varying experiences and backgrounds, pursuing a broad array of strategies to address the climate crisis to the benefit of people across classes and borders.
 Internally, we work to build an equitable workplace and an inclusive culture for our staff.

 We continue to evolve on this long journey with an earnest understanding that the path to betterment is infinite.
 Through strategic partnerships, collaborative initiatives, and a dedication to learning and growth, we are committed to living our values to create a more intersectional, compassionate, and effective response to the climate crisis.